-Since most of the variation in oil price is between gas station, we now focus mainly on spatial correlations.
+Since most of the variation in oil price is \emph{between} gas station, we now focus mainly on spatial correlations.
 We will conduct the analysis at the county level for various reasons.
-First it appears that a variance decomposition of fuel price between and within county shows that more than 85\% of the variance is between-county, second because the localization of gas station is not reliable enough to allow for a smaller granularity and third because we have many socio-economic information at this level.
+First it appears that a variance decomposition of fuel price between and within county shows that more than 85\% of the variance is between-county, second because the localization of gas station is not reliable enough to allow for a smaller granularity and third because we have many socioeconomic information at this level.
 We therefore study the spatial autocorrelation of prices at the county level.
-Spatial autocorrelation can be seen as an indicator of spatial heterogeneity which we measure using the Moran index~(\cite{tsai2005quantifying}), with spatial weights of the form $\exp{\left(-d_{ij} / d_0 \right)}$ with $d_{ij}$ being the distance between spatial entities $i$ and $j$, and $d_0$ a decay parameter giving the spatial range of interactions accounted for in the computation.
+Spatial autocorrelation can be seen as an indicator of spatial heterogeneity which we measure using the Moran index as in \cite{tsai2005quantifying}, with spatial weights of the form $\exp{\left(-d_{ij} / d_0 \right)}$ where $d_{ij}$ is the distance between spatial entities $i$ and $j$, and $d_0$ a decay parameter that captures the spatial range of interactions accounted for in the computation.
 We show in Fig.~\ref{fig:moran} its variations for each day and also as a function of the decay parameter.
-The fluctuations in time of the daily Moran index for low and medium spatial range, confirms geographical specificities in the sense of locally changing correlation regimes.
-These are logically smoothed for long ranges, as price correlations drop down with distance.
-The behavior of spatial autocorrelation with decay distance is particularly interesting: we observe a first regime change around 10km (from constant to piecewise linear regime), and a second important one around 1000km, both consistent across weekly time windows.
-We postulate that these correspond to typical spatial scales of the involved processes: the low regime would be local specificities and the middle one the state level processes.
-This behavior confirms that prices are non-stationary in space, and that therefore appropriate statistical techniques must be used to study potential drivers at different level.
-The two next subsections follow this idea and investigate potential explicative variables of local fuel prices, using two different techniques corresponding to two complementary paradigms: geographically weighted regression that puts the emphasis on neighborhood effects, and multi-level regression taking into account administrative boundaries.
+Intuitively, this parameter capture how the spatial correlation of price change with the distance between stations.